Brand Value and Preference

-The competitors in the category are forced to call their entries MP3 players, Apple is free to call theirs simply “iPod.”
+The competitors in the category are forced to call their entries MP3 players.
+Apple is free to call its device by the simple word: “iPod.”

 “Has anyone seen my iPod?”

-The results of this brand strategy are nothing less than phenomenal.
+The results of this brand strategy were nothing less than phenomenal.
 And the price points within the category tell almost the entire story.
 Price points for “generic MP3” players are lower.
-Even those manufactured and distributed by main stream and branded consumer electronic companies, hover around $75. iPods sell upwards of $200 dollars with many models commanding a $350 price point.
+(And now those players are simply non-existent, especially with phones taking over.)
+Even those that were manufactured and distributed by mainstream and branded consumer electronic companies hovered around $75. iPods sold upwards of $200 dollars with many models commanding a $350 price point.